Indicia-Team/indicia-docs/administrating/importing-transect.rst

 Column Name                                 Description
 =========================================== ===========
-sample_external_key                         A unique identifier of the sample in the source database. parent_sample_external_key                  The unique external_key used to identify the parent sample. location_external_key                       The unique external_key used to identify the section location. location_name                               The transect name.
+sample_external_key                         A unique identifier of the sample in the source database. parent_sample_external_key                  The unique external_key used to identify the visit sample. location_external_key                       The unique external_key used to identify the section location. location_name                               The transect name.
 Seems redundant but keeps things pretty. grid_ref                                    A spatial reference in a coordinate system  such as latitude and Longitude in decimal degrees (SRID 4326).
 E.g. 48.9N, 2.4E.
 Seems redundant but required.